 The main benefit of working with a captive agent is that they have extensive knowledge of their insurers products and policies, because they have one carrier.
 However, working with a captive agent tends to be more expensive, due to extra fees that the insurance company charges.

 If you work with an independent agent, you’ll get more options, which also means a wider price range.
 But independent agents have in-depth knowledge about numerous carriers, where captives only need to learn one.
 Also, independent agents usually charge less because there isn’t one parent company to support.

 If you’re concerned with keeping costs low, working with an independent agent will save you money.
 Keep in mind that you should already have a general idea of what you’re looking for before meeting with an agent.

 Frequently asked questions

-What type of insurance do independent and captive agents sell?
+What type of insurance do independent agents and captive agents sell?

 Both independent and captive agents can sell any kind of insurance they want.
 Some choose to sell every product that an insurer offers, while others specialize in a few areas, like home and life insurance.

-Should I choose an independent or a captive agent?
+Should I choose an independent agent or a captive agent?